speleophysics/Math-modeling-2020/intro-python/readme.md

 Use the instructions found at the links above to install these extensions within your copy of VS Code.

 Anaconda also comes with another IDE called **[Spyder](https://www.spyder-ide.org/)**.
-This is also a quite capable IDE, but it does not have some of the interactive components that we will use in class.
+This is also a quite capable IDE, but it does not have some of the interactive capabilities that we will use in class.

 ## Git and Github